Ten Keys to Success in Anything

 As I’ve reflected on some of the biggest lessons I’ve learned, I realized they apply to success in anything.
 Whether building a home, building an organization or building a business – there are certain principles that are unchanging.
 Strategies change but principles don’t.

-Here’s the Cliff Note version of what I’ve learned in 36 years of creating an enduring relationship.
+Here’s the Cliff Note version of what I’ve learned over the years about creating an enduring relationship.
 (I’ve experienced enough to know the lessons will continue as long as I have breath.)

 10 Keys to Success in Anything